 If it’s time for your child to ditch the paci, then help her do so with minimal tantrums and tears by following these seven steps:

 It’s best not to start weaning around the same time as a stressful event, such as starting daycare, the arrival of a new sibling, taking a long car ride or a family vacation, or moving into a new house.

-Your child will need to be able to soothe themselves during these challenging situations, and until she has another full-proof way to do so, then it’s best not to take her binky away until these events are over.
+Your child will need to be able to self-soothe during these challenging situations, and until they have another foolproof way to do so, it’s best not to take their binky away until these events are over.

 2. Limit its Use

 It’s easiest to start by limiting your child’s pacifier use during the day.
 You could restrict its use by only letting your child have it when you are at home.